Our largest city, Auckland is New Zealand’s commercial hub.

 % born outside NZ:

-Auckland is considered one of the world’s most liveable cities, ranking third in the 2017 Quality of Living survey conducted annually by the global HR consultants Mercer.
+Auckland is considered one of the world’s most liveable cities, ranking third in the 2019 Quality of Living survey conducted annually by the global HR consultants Mercer.
 It’s held that slot since 2012.
-A similar survey by the Economist Intelligence Unit ranked Auckland 9th of 140 cities.

 The region is a food-lovers’ paradise, bustling with trendy cafes, ethnic eateries and award-winning restaurants.
 Being located between two harbours, fresh seafood is an Auckland speciality, and the region also features a range of vineyards and olive groves.